DavidGumm/simple-router/README.md

 # JSRouter

-This is a Vanilla JS page router.
+This is a Vanilla JavaScript page router.
+Its simplistic, fast, easy to hack and great for simple small pages.